 With TradingView and TrendSpider, you will have everything you need as an advanced trader, day trader, or swing trader.

 TradingView backtesting is more flexible than TrendSpider’s but requires Pine script knowledge.
-TrendSpider’s backtesting is point-and-click, which is much easier to use but not as powerful.
+TrendSpider’s backtesting is point-and-click, which is much easier to use but less powerful.
 If you can code, use TradingView; if not, use TrendSpider.

-TradingView has a backtesting system called Strategy Tester, but you will have to develop some scripting skills using the proprietary Pine code to develop original backtesting systems.
+TradingView has a backtesting system called Strategy Tester, but you must develop scripting skills using the proprietary Pine code to develop original backtesting systems.
 I have even implemented my MOSES ETF Trading strategy into TradingView; I am no developer, but the Pine Script language is so natural anyone can do it.

 TrendSpider has made this process much simpler, eliminating the need for coding by implementing a point-and-click system to develop scans that can be backtested.